alberti42/tmux-fzf-links/README.md

 	 Default setting: `firefox '%url'`

+3. **`@fzf-links-fzf-path`**: This option specifies the path to `fzf` command.
+It is only useful when `fzf` is not directly available in the $PATH.

+	 Default setting: `fzf`

-3. **`@fzf-links-fzf-display-options`**: This option specifies the arguments passed to `fzf`.
+4. **`@fzf-links-fzf-display-options`**: This option specifies the arguments passed to `fzf`.
 Refer to the man page of [`fzf`](https://github.com/junegunn/fzf#options) for detailed documentation of the available arguments.
 In addition to the fzf arguments, this option can contain additional argument, which are specific to this plugin and documented below:

 	- **`-h`**: A custom option added by this plugin to set the height in number of lines of the tmux popup.
 The argument can be a positive integer or a percentage of tmux pane height.
 For example: `-h 30` means that a panel hosting up to 30 matches will be shown.
 The extra lines consumed by the border are not accounted for by this option.